HusseinJaber20/CodePlayer/README.md

 # CodePlayer
 An editor that enables the user to use HTML,CSS, and Javascipt on the same browser.

-The main language used is JQuery.
+# Goal
+The project's goal was to learn a bit about JQuery.